AnaisAguiar1/Eutech/task_2/README.md

 ![](img/36.png)

-Once we have it installed we have to active the SSH service using the services options of windows, after actived it we can check it if it's active using the commmand ``Get-Service -Name *ssh*``
+Once we have installed it, we have to active the SSH service using the services options of windows.
+After activating it we can check if it's active using the commmand ``Get-Service -Name *ssh*``

 ![](img/51.png)

-> **NOTE:** In case that you as server want just allow the connection from your machine to another ones you must have to install the **clientSSH** and in case you only want to allow others to connect to your machine but you cannot connect to other machines you should install only **ServerSSH.**
+> **NOTE:** In case that you as a server want to just allow the connection from your machine to another one, you must install the **clientSSH** and in case you only want to allow others to connect to your machine but you cannot connect to other machines you should install only **ServerSSH.**

 > In our case we installed both because we wanted to allow both connections.

-We can also checked if we have the port opened using the command ``netstat -bano | more``
+We also have to check if we have the port open using the command ``netstat -bano | more``

 ![](img/38.png)